pycontw/pycon.tw/README.md

 Follow the [GitHub Flow](https://guides.github.com/introduction/flow/), please **DO NOT push the commits into master directly**.
 Always create branch by the feature you want to update.
 You are encouraged to submit a pull request for reviewing before merging things into master.

 We strongly recommend you configure your editor to match our coding styles.
 You can do this manually, or use an [EditorConfig plugin](http://editorconfig.org/#download) if your editor supports it.
-An `.editorconfig` file has already been attached to the repository.
+An `.editorconfig` file has already been attached to the repository. if there is any problem then please tell so that we can rectify it.

 ## Deployment